BCG-X-Official/facet/sphinx/source/faqs.rst

-5. **How can I extract CV performance from the ModelSelector to create my own summaries or figures?**
+5. **How can I extract CV performance from the LearnerSelector to create my own summaries or figures?**

-    You can extract the desired information as a data frame from the fitted ModelSelector object.
+    You can extract the desired information as a data frame from the fitted LearnerSelector object.

     .. code-block:: Python